FejixGUI/fejix/README.md

 # Fejix

-Fejix is a universal cross-platform GUI base library.
+Fejix is a low-level cross-platform GUI base library.
-It wraps system APIs for window output, keyboard/mouse/other input processing etc. and can be used to build UI frameworks, game engines and other tools.
+It wraps system APIs for window output, keyboard, mouse and other input processing etc. and can be used to build UI frameworks, game engines and other tools.

-Fejix is *not* a graphics rendering engine or a full-blown GUI framework with widgets.
+Fejix is *not* a graphics rendering engine or a widget framework.

-Goals:
+Features:

-* **Feature-rich library**:
+* **Feature-rich**:

     No extension libraries.
 Fejix has all the functionality you need.